How Biofilms Work

 Advertisement

-But biofilms are particularly an area of concern for patients with implanted medical devices.
-They have been found on some devices more than others, including:
+Biofilms are a particular area of concern for patients with implanted medical devices like:

 • Catheters, or tubes inserted in the body to deliver treatment or remove bodily fluids (especially central venous catheters and urinary catheters)